Find R packages matching an input of either text or another package

 - input

-Either a path to local source code of an R package, or a text string.
+Either a text string, a path to local source code of an R package, or the name of any installed R package.

 - corpus